alantothe/goggle-maps-url/src/features/locations/README.md

-# Location Taxonomy System
+# Location Hierarchy System

-This feature implements a hierarchical location taxonomy system using pipe-delimited string storage for country → city → neighborhood relationships.
+This feature implements a location hierarchy using pipe-delimited string storage for country → city → neighborhood relationships.

 ## Overview